xrtlibrary/xrtlibrary-traverse/README.md

  - min <= inner <= max

 <u>Exception(s)</u>:
- - *Traverse.ParameterError*: Raised if the type of the inner object is different to the threshold objects.
+ - *Traverse.ParameterError*: The type of the inner object is different to the threshold objects.
- - *Traverse.ValueOutOfRangeError*: Raised if the value is not within the thresholds.
+ - *Traverse.ValueOutOfRangeError*: The value is not within the thresholds.

 <u>Parameter(s)</u>:
  - minValue (*): The minimum threshold.